 A hot toddy is a drink combo made with water, whiskey, honey and lemon juice and served hot.
 Some people add spices, such as cinnamon, nutmeg or ginger.
 Oh yeah — you should also be of legal drinking age to try this one.
 Sorry, kids.

 - Honey coats your throat and soothes it by reducing irritation.
-Honey also has antibacterial properties, and the sweetness can calm the throat’s nerve endings and reduce coughing.
+Honey also has antibacterial properties, and the sweetness can calm your throat’s nerve endings and reduce coughing.

 - Whiskey (a small amount; too much can dehydrate you) breaks up and thins mucus.
 Whiskey also dilates your blood vessels on the surface of your throat, so immune cells in your blood can multiply and fight the infection.

 - Spices stimulate saliva production, improving both hydration and mucus flow in your throat.

 Put your head on your pillow at a decent hour and close your eyes.
 Repeat as necessary.

 “Don’t underestimate physically resting your body and voice,” Dr. Allan says.
 But beware: Lying flat can sometimes cause swelling due to an increase in pressure at the back of your throat.
 Instead, try elevating the bed or sitting propped up or in a chair to alleviate the pain and discomfort.

 Home remedies for sore throat to avoid